-BUDDLEIA (The Butterfly Bush)
+BUDDLEIA DAVIDII (The Butterfly Bush)

 China

 The Butterfly Bush can be found all round Highbury and adjoining neighbourhoods.
 It grows between paving stones, out of brick walls, on bare earth.
-Before redevelopment, a small Buddleia grew high up on the art deco facade of Highbury Stadium’s East Stand.
+Before its redevelopment, a small Buddleia grew high up on the art deco facade of Highbury Stadium’s East Stand.

 Monty Don, writing in The Mailonline in 2013, said “Buddleja davidii, in particular, will colonise ground that is primarily loose stone, like the shingle on the edges of mountain streams in its native Sichuan in south-west China.
 They also particularly like lime, hence the predilection for the mortar in brick walls, or an untended back yard and the fact that they relish the thinnest chalky soil in a garden.”